Hacking Task Confounder in Meta-Learning: Methodology

 \subsection{Overall Objective}

 In this subsection, we embed the above causal representation learning process into a meta-learning framework for joint optimization.
-The training process for MetaCRL in each batch is divided into two steps.
-In the first step, with $\Xi$ and $f_{gr}$ held fixed, we optimize $h$ and $g$.
-Specifically, the objective of the inner loop mentioned in Eq.\ref{eq:inner} becomes:
+The training process with MetaCRL in each batch is divided into two steps.
+In the first step, with $\Xi$ and $f_{gr}$ held fixed, we optimize the meta-learning model $f_{\theta}=h \circ g$.
+Specifically, the objective of the inner loop becomes:

 where $\mathrm {z}_{i,j}^{s}$ is calculated the same as Eq.\ref{eq:final1}.
-The objective of the outer loop mentioned in Eq.\ref{eq:outer} becomes:
+Subsequently, the objective of the outer loop mentioned in Eq.\ref{eq:outer} becomes: